Winter’s Landscapes | Conifers Offer Majestic Trees and Shrubs

 While many conifers are evergreen, not all evergreens are conifers.
 Nor are all conifers evergreen.
 Confused?
 It’s easy to be, at first glance.
 The name “conifer” stems from Latin and means “cone bearer,” a nod to how conifers reproduce via cones, not blossoms.
 The cones contain seeds that allow the plants to reproduce without pollination.
 In addition to cones, conifers tend to have needles or scale-like leaves.
 Evergreens like firs, pines, spruces, junipers, cedars and hemlocks are conifers, but hollies, boxwoods and azaleas, also evergreens, are not.

-However, not all cones are easily identifiable as such.
+However, according to this tree surgeon in Kent, not all cones are easily identifiable as such.
 Take, for instance, the ginkgo tree.
 What are often referred to as “berries” produced by ginkgo trees are, in fact, cones.
 In a similar vein, the yew, an evergreen, is a conifer because the red “berries” it produces are actually cones as well.
 Now you know!

 Planting to thrive